Apostasy in Islam by country: 1988 mass executions of Iranian political prisoners

 In 1988, thousands of political prisoners were secretly executed in the IRI, outside of the workings of the government judicial system, but by order of the Ayatollah Khomeini, Supreme Leader of the IRI.
 (Though the killings were carried out in secret by "Special Commissions" and the government denies their having taken place, human rights groups have been able to gather information from interviews with relatives, survivors, and a high level dissident, namely Hussein-Ali Montazeri).

-Most of the estimated almost 4,500 to more than 30,000. victims were members of People's Mojahedin Organization of Iran, executed as moharebs (those who "wage war against Allah"); but many were secular leftists.
-It is thought these (leftist) prisoners were executed for apostasy because they were asked questions -- 'Do you believe in Allah?', 'Will you denounce your former beliefs before the cameras?', 'Do you fast during Ramadan?', 'When you were growing up, did your father pray, fast, and read the Holy Qur'an?' -- consistent with determining whether they were apostates as defined by Islamic doctrine, and because they were executed if their answers indicated that they were.
-(The assumption being that they came from Muslim families, but being secular leftists had abandoned Islam).
+Most of the estimated almost 4,500 to more than 30,000 victims were members of People's Mojahedin Organization of Iran, executed as moharebs (those who "wage war against Allah"); but many were secular leftists.
+It is thought these (leftist) prisoners were executed for apostasy because they were asked questions – "Do you believe in Allah?", "Will you denounce your former beliefs before the cameras?", "Do you fast during Ramadan?", "When you were growing up, did your father pray, fast, and read the Holy Qur'an?" – consistent with determining whether they were apostates as defined by Islamic doctrine, and because they were executed if their answers indicated that they were.
+(The assumption was that they came from Muslim families but, being secular leftists, had abandoned Islam.)

 Baháʼí

 Baháʼís are Iran's largest religious minority, and Iran is the nation of origin of that Faith.
 Officially, Baháʼís are not a religion but a "political faction" and a security threat in the IRI, but originally Baháʼís were accused of apostasy by the Shi'a clergy.
-Baháʼí representatives have also alleged that "the best proof" that they are being persecuted for their faith, not for anti-Iranian activity "is the fact that, time and again, Baha'is have been offered their freedom if they recant their Baha'i beliefs and convert to Islam ..."—because of their adherence to religious revelations by another prophet after those of Muhammad—and these allegations led to mob attacks, public executions and torture of early Baháʼís, including its founder the Báb.
+Baháʼí representatives have also alleged that "the best proof" that they are being persecuted for their faith, not for anti-Iranian activity, "is the fact that, time and again, Baha'is have been offered their freedom if they recant their Baha'i beliefs and convert to Islam" – because of their adherence to religious revelations by another prophet after those of Muhammad – and these allegations led to mob attacks, public executions and torture of early Baháʼís, including its founder the Báb.
 More recently, Musa Talibi was arrested in 1994, and Dhabihu'llah Mahrami was arrested in 1995, then sentenced to death on charges of apostasy.